btbell/locallibrary/README.md

 - session-based visit-counter - basic example of using the session framework, allowing you to store and retrieve arbitrary data on a per-site-visitor basis.

-- user authentication - login/out pages(using the Django 'canned' auth views and forms), user and staff specific pages
+- user authentication - login/out pages(using the Django 'canned' auth views and forms), user and staff specific pages.
+Per the tutorial, we're going to place this component outside of the app so it can be reused with other applications.
+DRY!